Meaningful use to end in 2016, and more announcements by Andy Slavitt.

 The implementation of MACRA legislation is a top priority for CMS and everyone is looking forward to it.
-This program was build with the main objective to get “pay for value” with the help of Merit-based incentive program.
-CMS will be measuring a provider based on four parameters: quality, utilization of technology, cost and practice improvement.
-CMS together with AMA started working with physicians, tech companies and practice managers which covered a four day session which helped them get lot feedbacks and advice through RFI on how to implement the program in the most simple way.
+This program was built with the main objective to get “pay for value” with the help of a Merit-based incentive program.
+CMS will be measuring a provider based on four parameters: quality, utilization of technology, cost, and practice improvement.
+CMS together with AMA started working with physicians, tech companies, and practice managers which covered a four-day session which helped them get a lot of feedbacks and advice through RFI on how to implement the program in the most simple way.

 The Meaningful Use will be over by this year and will be replaced with something better.
 Andy said CMS along with the American Medical Association(AMA) is working with healthcare organizations to know the needs and the concerns of a physician.
 CMS will be announcing their final take in the next few months.

 Three aspects CMS is targeting together with AMA:

 1. The target shifts from rewarding providers for the use of technology to getting outcomes from patient care.

 2. Tech companies can now build features that support a physician's requirement not the government needs.

 3. Use of open APIs for the physician's desktop to unlock it from the EHR decision and facilitate data in and out through apps analytics tool from the EHR securely.

 Conclusion: The end of Meaningful Use would be certainly a big relief for many but the other program which replaces it will be better is tough to say now.
 We wish CMS all the luck in their new projects.
 For more information visit the CMS Blog page